dwarvesf/playground/Engineering/AI/LLM query caching.md

 icy: 10
 ---

-Large Language Models (LLMs) are increasingly central to a range of applications, spanning from natural language processing tasks to predictive typing and beyond.
-A significant challenge with these models, however, lies in their processing speed and computational cost.
-But with the emergence of a novel approach to query caching, there's promise of a radical transformation, enhancing efficiency and cost-effectiveness of LLMs.
+It's quite fascinating to see the increasingly pivotal role that Large Language Models (LLMs) are playing in various applications, covering the spectrum from natural language processing tasks to predictive typing, and more.
+An undeniable challenge, however, comes in the form of processing speed and computational cost associated with these models.
+But there's light at the end of the tunnel with a ground-breaking approach known as query caching, which holds potential for drastically transforming LLMs' efficiency and cost-effectiveness.

-This innovative technique relies on semantic vector databases, taking advantage of the semantic similarities between queries.
-In practice, when an LLM processes a query and provides an answer, this response is cached for potential future use.
-If a later query is semantically similar to a previous one, the system can simply retrieve the cached answer, bypassing the need for additional, time-consuming computations.
+The ingenuity of this approach rests on the use of semantic vector databases, capitalizing on the semantic correlations among queries.
+To put it in practical terms, when an LLM processes a query and gives an answer, the response is stored away or 'cached' for potential use in the future.
+Should a subsequent query share semantic similarities with an earlier one, the system can simply pull out the cached answer, eliminating the necessity for additional, laborious computations.

 ![[LLM query caching.png]]

-Consider an e-commerce context as an example.
-If a customer asks an AI assistant, _"What are the store's operating hours?"_ and the AI responds, the system caches this response.
-When another customer later asks a semantically similar question—_"When does the store open and close?"_—the system leverages the cached answer, averting the need for another processing cycle.
-This approach significantly reduces computational time and resources.
+To picture this in a real-life context, imagine an e-commerce scenario.
+When a customer asks an AI assistant, "What are the store's operating hours?", the AI's response gets cached.
+Later, if another customer poses a semantically similar question like "When does the store open and close?", the system uses the cached answer, sidestepping another processing cycle.
+The effectiveness of this method in reducing computational time and resources is impressive.

-Users can customize this process by defining a threshold for semantic similarity, which allows for the fine-tuning of the system's response time.
-This capability offers users a balance between efficiency and precision in addressing queries.
+A key advantage of this process is the ability to customize it to individual preferences by setting a semantic similarity threshold.
+This fine-tuning potential ensures a beneficial trade-off between efficiency and precision in handling queries.

-There are numerous benefits to this approach, not least of which are considerable savings in computational and financial resources.
-The method notably addresses the persistent speed issue with large language models.
-Furthermore, this strategy holds potential for almost any application that employs LLMs, broadening its applicability to a diverse range of sectors.
+The advantages of this strategy are manifold, with substantial savings in computational and financial resources being just one of the perks.
+It's a game-changer in tackling the ongoing speed issue that plagues large language models.
+Plus, the broad-reaching potential of this method for any application involving LLMs underscores its versatility across various sectors.

 ## References